 Shopping for Commercial Deep Fryers?
 Snowmaster has Australia's largest range of Electric or Gas deep-frying kitchen appliances.
 Either a single-tank deep fat fryer or a twin tank with separate temperature controls, to produce the perfect fried food.
 Browse our online store or call our experienced friendly staff for expert advice with over 75 years in the restaurant industry.

 Commercial Deep Fryers?
 A deep fat fryer is usually a heavy-duty, free-standing floor fryer that consists of a single pan, double pan, dual pan or triple pan.
 They can be powered by natural gas, LPG propane or 3 phase electric.

 Commercial Deep Fryers are either fully automatic with inbuilt filter systems for ease of cleaning and longer oil life, or manually hand operated baskets.

 Commercial Fryers are most likely found in restaurants, cafes, hotels & takeaways.
-Therefore The number of pans or pats usually depend on the size of the commercial kitchen and output required.
+Therefore The number of pans or pats usually depends on the size of the commercial kitchen and output required.
 Each pan can hold up to 25 Litres of cooking oil.

 Deep Fryer Design

 Pan or vat design is dependent on types of food to be cooked.
 Extra-large flat bottomed fryers for fish or chicken, V-shape fryers for quick recovery restaurant use.
 Tube fryers are best for large volumes of chips or fries.

 Single baskets or double baskets are supplied with most commercial deep fryers.
 Fryers can also be used without baskets when cooking large portions of food such as battered or crumbed seafood.

 There are positives and negatives to both gas and electric commercial deep fryers, whether small or large.
 Running costs are similar, regardless of the initial commercial deep fryer price, whether one purchases the cheapest or the more expensive brands.